-Genevieve Neal-Perry, MD is a board certified reproductive endocrinologist and gynecologist.
-She directs the University of Washington Medicine Reproductive Endocrinology and Infertility Center, and she is a UW associate professor of obstetrics and gynecology.
+Genevieve S. Neal-Perry MD, PhD is an Associate Professor of Obstetrics and Gynecology.
+She directs the University of Washington Medicine Reproductive Endocrinology and Infertility Center.
 She has expertise in the treatment of infertility, fertility preservation, recurrent pregnancy loss and the development of procreative management plans for same sex couples and single parents.
-She is also a leader in the area of medical management of menopause, polycystic ovary syndrome (PCOS), premature loss of ovarian function, and other endocrine disorders that affect the function of the hypothalamic-pituitary ovarian axis.
-She is also a reproductive/gynecological surgeon with expertise in fibroid management and diagnosing disorders of the female reproductive tract.
-She performs reconstructive surgery for female reproductive organs.
+She is also a leader in the area of medical management of menopause, polycystic ovary syndrome (PCOS), premature loss of ovarian function and other endocrine disorders that affect the function of the hypothalamic-pituitary ovarian axis.